scandihealth/lpr3-docs/src/aspects.md

 ## IHE XDR
 The IHE XDR service implemented as part of LPR3 will implement and act as **Document Recipient** and will support transaction **ITI-41** but only metadata compliant with the **Metadata-Limited Document Source** will processed (see also [Danish Metadata profile](http://svn.medcom.dk/svn/drafts/Standarder/IHE/DK_profil_metadata/Metadata-v095.docx)).
 Only SOAP with MTOM/XOP optimized content will be processed.
 Use of HTTP compression is encouraged.

+### Security
+The XDR web service is accessible over HTTPS only.
+Use of this service mandates proper use of [DGWS v1.0.1](http://svn.medcom.dk/svn/drafts/DGWS/Den%20Gode%20Webservice_1.0.pdf) using VOCES rules Level 3.

 ### Batch oriented reporting
 IHE XDR defines that submissions of mulitple documents pr. request are allowed as long as all documents are concerning the same patient.
 Hence, batch-oriented reporting is supported for a single patient having multiple documents to be reported (see ["IHE ITI TF-3"](http://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_TF_Vol3.pdf) *(section 4.2.1.2)*.
 If mulitple documents for a single patient are submitted in a single submission the documents shall <b>NOT</b> be different versions of each other as processing order is not guaranteed within a single submission.